 Conflicts of Interest

-Quickbit strives to prevent the occurrence of conflicts of interest to the greatest extent possible.
+QB strives to prevent the occurrence of conflicts of interest to the greatest extent possible.
 This includes implementing clear internal policies, procedures, and responsibilities.

 Conflicts of interest are not forbidden as such, but they should be identified and managed if they cannot be avoided.
 Conflicts of interest may arise when personal, professional, or financial interests of an individual interfere, or appear to interfere, with their ability to act in the best interests of the clients and/or the company.

-All employees, members of the management body and board members within Quickbit are responsible for avoiding situations where personal or financial interests could harm the company or its clients.
+All employees, members of the management body and board members within QB are responsible for avoiding situations where personal or financial interests could harm the company or its clients.
 They are required to report actual, potential, or perceived conflicts of interest on an annual basis or when significant changes in circumstances occur.
 This reporting obligation also applies to new employees as part of the recruitment process.
-If an identified conflict of interest cannot be fully avoided, Quickbit will implement appropriate measures to mitigate its impact, customised to the specific circumstances.
+If an identified conflict of interest cannot be fully avoided, QB will implement appropriate measures to mitigate its impact, customised to the specific circumstances.

-None of the identified and reported potential conflicts of interest by employees, members of the management body and the board within Quickbit detriment the company or its clients.
+None of the identified and reported potential conflicts of interest by employees, members of the management body and the board within QB detriment the company or its clients.
 The compliance function conducts ongoing reviews to ensure continued oversight.